Exploring Agriculture and Food Sustainability

 Today you will track food from the fields to the farmers market to your food truck.

 Step 1: Due to COVID 19, food trucks have become more popular by supplying a family with a dinner out but not in a restaurant.
 What other benefits can a food truck provide?
-Check out how farm to food truck concepts have become so popular.
+Check out how farm to food truck

 Step 2: Time to brainstorm and be imaginative.
 Make a business plan for your food truck and how it will supply local produce to the community around you.
-For a business plan template, go here
+For a business plan template, go here.

 Step 3: Every food truck needs a signature dish.
 Create a recipe that will be the feature item on the menu.
 Don't forget to list all your ingredients and consider where they come from.